Document Processing

 - BedrockDocumentProcessing: Ready-to-use genAI document processing implementation with Amazon Bedrock

-- AgenticDocumentProcessing: Advanced agentic capabilities with S3 tool storage
+- AgenticDocumentProcessing: Advanced agentic capabilities powered by the Agents Framework with BatchAgent integration

 All implementations share common infrastructure: Step Functions workflow, DynamoDB metadata storage, EventBridge integration, and built-in observability.